-Hand soap has always been a personal hygiene essential – but hand washing has lately taken on a new significance.
-As the coronavirus pandemic continues, frequent handwashing remains a key message.
+Hand hygiene and its capacities to prevent the spread of germs were always important, but became very well known during pandemic times.
+At the same time, while soap has always been a personal hygiene essential – but hand washing has lately taken on a new significance.
+In the aftermath of the coronavirus pandemic, frequent handwashing remains a key message from authorities.
 Right now, 67% of Indian consumers say they are washing their hands more often (Mintel, 2020).
 However, washing your hands a lot can take its toll: certainly, it’s vital to keeping us all safe and well, but when it comes to soap facts, it can be drying, irritating, and uncomfortable for the skin.

 In response to this emphasis on hand hygiene, brands need to react to these novel consumer issues.
 Soaps need to provide special care for the skin while responding to changing consumer concerns regarding immunity, mood-enhancing benefits, and caring for the environment.
 We zoom in below.

 The new soap facts and hand hygiene in a post-pandemic world